twz123/undertaking/README.md

 ## Specific instructions
 ###  Usage of the LogbookHandler
-The LogbookHandler expects an obfuscation function of type `Function<String, String>` to be injected.
+The LogbookHandler expects an obfuscation function of type `Function<String, String>` to be injected with the name `logbook.pathObfuscator`.
 This function prevents confidential path parameters in the URI to be logged as plain text.